xtianares/clicky-game/README.md

 Check out the game by [clicking here](https://xtianares.github.io/clicky-game).

 ### Running the app locally
-To install the application locally, assuming that you already have setup MongoDB and have it running properly locally, run the following commands below in your terminal/bash:
+To install and run the application locally, run the following commands below in your terminal/bash:

 ```
 git clone https://github.com/xtianares/crappy-scraper.git